Answers for all those questions you might still have

 Miscellaneous: Some people, especially those traveling with children, like to bring chewing gum with them on the plane in order to help their ears pop when the air pressure in the plane cabin changes due to altitude differences.
 Also, depending on the amount of shopping you plan on doing, many people bring an empty collapsible suitcase or duffel bag with them so they can have more luggage space for their trip back home.
 And don't forget to bring a pen on your carry-on luggage.
 That one's a necessity.

 Can I bring my drone with me?

 Every country has their own laws and regulations regarding the flying of drones, and several countries have changed and/or updated their laws recently.
-In many countries, you need to apply and pay for licenses, permits and/or registration for each drone before you arrive, so that you have all required paperwork already completed upon arrival.
-You will want to research these laws to the best of your ability or risk having your drones seized at customs and/or are forced to pay a heavy fine.
-If you do decide to bring a drone, it is a good idea to bring documentation or proof that you purchased it before your arrival to that country, so that you are not charged a duty fee on imported products as you re-enter the U.S., as Customs might think that you purchased it abroad.
+In many countries, you need to apply and pay for licenses, permits and/or registration for each drone before you arrive, so all required paperwork already completed upon arrival.
+You will want to research these laws to the best of your ability or risk having your drones seized at customs and/or are forced to pay a heavy fine.† If you do decide to bring a drone, it is a good idea to bring documentation or proof that you purchased it before your arrival to that country, so that you are not charged a duty fee on imported products as you re-enter the U.S., as Customs might think that you purchased it abroad.

 At time of this printing, Mexico prohibits foreign citizens from flying drones weighing more than .55 lbs., and prohibits flying over people and historical sites, among many other restrictions.
-In the Dominican Republic, drones weighing over 4.4 lbs. requires a permit, but they still strongly suggest you receive a permit before your arrival even with smaller drones; additional regulations apply.
+In the Dominican Republic, drones weighing over 4.4 lbs. requires a permit, but they still strongly suggest you obtain a permit before your arrival even with smaller drones; additional regulations apply.
 Recreational drone flying in Aruba, Costa Rica, Jamaica, St. Lucia and The Bahamas is legal, and require a permit and registration prior to arrival for all drone use; additional regulations apply.
 Commercial drone use has its own rules, regulations, and licensing that vary from country to country.†